Sean Combs: Legal issues

 In 2005, an assault charge against Combs filed by Michigan television host Rogelio Mills was resolved in Combs's favor.

 Later in 2005, London-based musical artist and DJ Richard Dearlove, who had been performing under the name "Diddy" since 1992—nine years before Combs started using even "P. Diddy"—sought an injunction in the High Court of Justice in London.
 He accepted an out-of-court settlement of £10,000 in damages and more than £100,000 in costs.
 Combs can no longer use the name Diddy in the UK, where he is still known as P. Diddy.

 In 2007, Gerard Rechnitzer sued Combs for battery, claiming Combs had punched him outside a Hollywood nightclub.

 Rechnitzer claimed he was attacked after he approached Combs while the rap mogul was talking to his girlfriend.
 Combs settled the lawsuit on undisclosed terms in March 2008.

-In 2009, the Los Angeles Times claimed that the Notorious B.I.G. and Combs orchestrated the 1994 robbery and shooting of Tupac, substantiating the claim with supposed FBI documents.
-The newspaper later retracted the story, acknowledging that the documents had been fabricated.
+In 2008, journalist Chuck Philips of the Los Angeles Times claimed that the Notorious B.I.G. and Combs orchestrated the 1994 robbery and shooting of Tupac, substantiating the claim with supposed FBI documents.
+The newspaper later retracted the story, acknowledging that the documents had been fabricated, and parted ways with Philips a few months later.
 In 2012, Dexter Isaac, an associate of record management executive Jimmy Henchman, confessed that he had shot Tupac on Henchman's orders.

 In 2015, Combs was arrested for aggravated assault after an altercation with his son's football coach at the University of California, Los Angeles.
 On July 2, 2015, the assault charges were dropped due to lack of evidence.

 In 2021, Combs filed a $60 million lawsuit against the new owners of Sean John, claiming the firm used his likeness without his permission and fabricated quotes endorsing their new product line.
 In 2023, Combs filed a racial discrimination lawsuit against Diageo, claiming that the spirits company deliberately "knee-capped" the marketing and sales of his Cîroc vodka and DeLéon tequila labels.
 In January 2024, Combs voluntarily withdrew the lawsuit with prejudice, and also severed the business relationship.

 On March 4, 2024, music producer Rodney "Lil Rod" Jones, who was already suing Combs for sexual assault, filed a lawsuit against Combs and his son Justin, alleging that they engaged in a "massive" cover-up of their involvement in the shooting of a 30-year-old man at a "writers and producers camp" that was held at Combs's Chalice Recording Studio in Los Angeles in September 2022.

 On March 25, 2024, former Syracuse University basketball player and Combs associate Brendan Paul was arrested at the Opa Locka Airport in Miami-Dade County, Florida, on two charges of cocaine and controlled substance possession; he was released the next day after posting a $2,500 bond.
 Lil Rod has accused Paul of being Combs's "drug mule" in court documents.